Alexander-Barth/ROMS.jl/README.md

 # Installation

-Install ROMS.jl in julia 1.6 or later with the folling command executed in Julia:
+Install ROMS.jl in julia 1.6 or later with the folling command executed in julia:

 ```julia
 using Pkg